 blockquotepassages: Quotation marks wrapping the text; em dash (—) prefixing the citation; [publication] by [person].

 - Grammar is dead, and by that I mean language is a living, breathing, evolving creature.
 But if you say that grammar is optional or a matter of opinion, then I don’t think you understand why people need a basic framework to communicate clearly and properly.

 My master’s was in sociolinguistics, and I absolutely see this as true. pic.twitter.com/lbHwjSQPYj

 Truncation is not a content strategy.— Karen McGrane

 - My favorite color is blue; it’s like my happy place.
 But I don’t have a color I consider “ugly”.
 I’m a fan of hues, palettes, and gradients that most people would probably back away from.
 I do find, however, that some colors are harder to work with than others.

-- Favorite typefaces at different points in my life: Scriptina, Computer Modern, Segoe, Calluna Sans, and Balto (because of Vox videos).
+- Favorite typefaces at different points in my life: Scriptina (used in my high school section site), Computer Modern (the LaTeX font), Segoe (despite not using Windows), Calluna Sans (this text!), and Balto (because of Vox videos).

 - GIF & REGEX are pronounced with a soft G.

 - As much as I possibly can, I try to find the OP and boost that particular post when liking and sharing on social media.

 - Asynchronous communication is better than synchronous communication.